'Silent Killers of Business Success'

 If your mental model is that all selling is bad, you are probably not going to sell your own business’s products or services (people tend to sell like they buy and buy like they sell).
 This could prevent you from achieving success in growing your business’ revenues.

-If your metaphor for business is that, “Business is like baseball,” you could consider business to be fun, about getting on base, trying to hit a homerun if possible, and so on.
+If your metaphor for business is that, “Business is like baseball,” you could consider business to be fun - getting on base, hitting a homerun and so on.
 On the other hand, if you think business is like being in a den of snakes, you will be constantly terrified and focused on survival rather than growth and success.

-Obviously, the meaning each of us gives to situations (based on our own mental models) is individual.
-There are negative and disempowering ways of framing business that could definitely impede your success or cause failure.
-You just need to ensure that you do not have any of those mental models.
+Obviously, the meaning each of us gives to situations (based on our own mental models) is different.
+You just need to ensure that you do not have many negative and disempowering ways of framing business that could definitely impede your success or cause failure.

-I call these eight bad ingredients as ‘business reluctance’.
-If you have business reluctance, it does not matter what degrees you have, how smart you are or how much capital you have; you will have to overcome the ‘bad ingredients’ in order to achieve business success.
+I call these the 'silent killers of success'.
+If you have any of these silent killers it does not matter what credentials you have, how smart you are or how much capital you have, you will have limited success or fail.

-Reluctance is synonymous with resistance, an inability to act, make sluggish progress or outright inertia (failure to even get started).
+The 'silent killers of success' are synonymous with resistance, an inability to act, make sluggish progress or outright inertia (failure to even get started).
 In some cases, reluctance could be an inability to act beyond a certain point.
-For example, a significant number of business owners do not aggressively grow their companies once the cash generated from the business is adequate to fund the lifestyle they want for themselves.
-An investor may aggressively grow the same company.
+For example, a significant number of business owners do not aggressively grow their companies once the cash generated from the business is adequate to fund the lifestyle they want for themselves (their desire has been 'met' or their financial thermostat setting point has been reached).
+An investor, on the other hand, may aggressively grow the same company because his focus is to make the maximum returns possible.
 In business, you cannot afford to have business reluctance whether you are a CEO, executive, solopreneur, entrepreneur or somebody considering a business career.
-Your business reluctance could become huge and difficult to overcome.
+Your business reluctance could become a huge impediment to your success and difficult to overcome - a silent killers of business success.

 Many people would rather fail than let somebody else find out they need help.